I was awake and in the living room before 7 a.m.

 We made it home at 2 p.m.

-Cowboy hurried out to take care of the chickens, then came back inside and settled down in his recliner for a nap.
+Cowboy hurried out to take care of the chickens, then came back inside and stretched out in his recliner for a nap.

 Badger and I headed to my room to watch TV.